BlockchainCommons/www.blockchaincommons.com/_posts/2018-11-19-Project-Proposal-New-Social-Key-Recovery-Approach.md

 This can be accomplished by constructing a three-way linear key split with shares X, Y, and Z. X is given to family members, Y is given to friends, and Z is further split using 3-of-N Shamir secret sharing, with unique shares given to each family member, friend, and trusted business partner.
 Thus each family member knows X and one share of Z, each friend knows Y and one share of Z, and business partners only know their share of Z.  As the original key is constructed as X+Y+Z, all three must be reconstructed, which requires the assistance of at least one family member, at least one friend, and a total of three individuals drawn from all three sets.

-We suggest calling these separate groups of individuals "circles", and we suggest designing a social key recovery system where users are allowed to specify participation thresholds for the recovery of the subway associated with each circle (3 "friends" are required, 2 "business partners", etc.), and then also specify which circle thresholds are required in disjunctive normal form--e.g. "Friends AND Family" OR "Family AND Coworkers".
+We suggest calling these separate groups of individuals "circles," and we suggest designing a social key recovery system where users are allowed to specify participation thresholds for the recovery of the key split associated with each circle (3 "friends" are required, 2 "business partners", etc.), and then also specify which circle thresholds are required in disjunctive normal form--e.g. "Friends AND Family" OR "Family AND Coworkers".
 Under the hood this is translated into a set of linear key splits and Shamir secret shares that are encrypted and transmitted to each participant.

 Longer term on the hardware side, an HSM with secure I/O for user authentication could be used to perform the social key recovery — a potential early place to implement this is the HTC Exodus cryptocurrency phone.
 When a user attempts key recovery, they present a fresh set of identity keys to their friend/family/coworker/etc. and authenticate themselves to the individual.
 If the individual is convinced to participate, they authorize their device to reveal their shares, which is done by decrypting on the HSM and then re-encrypting to the temporary identity keys of the user's new or wiped device.
 When a user does this with enough shares to reconstruct the original key, their device automatically does so and retires the temporary identity, replacing with the recovered master key.